-Potential intermediaries are also encouraged to sketch a budget for the overall project, including the full costs of service delivery, the number of individuals to be served, and the sources (including state and private sources) and estimated total of cost savings to be realized by the Commonwealth.
+Potential Service Providers are also encouraged to sketch a budget for the overall project, including operating costs, the number of individuals to be served, and the sources and estimated total of cost savings to be realized by the Commonwealth.
 Some program details are still uncertain.
-Nonetheless, for the purpose of constructing a budget for the overall project, please assume that 1) the project will attempt to serve 300 youth per year over a 3-year service delivery period (6 total years including planning and start-up at the beginning and service maintenance and measurement at the end); 2) the total multi-year discounted value of cost savings to the state from avoiding recidivism by one individual during the first two-years after release from the DYS and Probation systems is \$30,000; and 3) the Commonwealth seeks to have the budgetary cost of the initiative be no greater than the savings produced.
+Nonetheless, for the purpose of constructing a budget for the overall project, please assume that 1) the project will attempt to house 400 homeless individuals over a 3-year service delivery period (5 total years including planning and start-up at the beginning and service maintenance and measurement at the end); 2) the annual cost savings to the state per successfully-housed individual from reductions in health care and other spending will be roughly \$20,000; 3) costs associated with providing housing subsidies for housed individuals will need to persist indefinitely; and 4) the Commonwealth seeks to have the budgetary cost of the initiative be no greater than the savings produced.

-If the recommended program delivery model would be substantially different if the reductions in other spending turned out to be twice as high per individual for whom recidivism was prevented, please describe the alternate model as well.
+If the recommended program delivery model would be substantially different if the reductions in other spending turned out to be twice as high per successfullyhoused individual, please describe the alternate model as well.